 Terracotta tiles immediately transform a room by adding warmth to the architecture, In the case of period properties, country cottages, villas and stately homes, terracotta tiles are a perfect choice for the project of renovation.
 A material that is at once sensitive to the original period architecture is not an easy one to find and the choice of reclaimed terracotta tiles can really bring back a sense of the spirit of any original period room and what it may have been like at the time of its original making and use.

 The process of choosing an interior floor can be a nerve-wracking one.
 Undeniably one of the most important features of a room often interior designers use the flooring itself as a starting base or canvas out of which further interior design choices are made.
 Reclaimed terracotta tiles are unique in that any given space is immediately transformed and immediately takes on a rustic, warm, original period feel.

 Of course, the property of light is central to the question of interior design and there is really is no other material quite like terracotta in its interaction with light within interior space.
-In natural daylight a terracotta floor can feel bright and full of character whilst under the conditions of lamplight terracotta comes alive in a whole new way, adding such necessary warmth and cosiness to living space.
+In natural daylight a terracotta tile can feel bright and full of character whilst under the conditions of lamplight terracotta comes alive in a whole new way, adding such necessary warmth and cosiness to living space.